odoo/documentation/accounting/payables/misc/forecast.rst

 This reports tells you how much you will have to pay within the next months.

-Select bills to pay
+Select invoices to pay
 ===================

-Using the menu :menuselection:`Purchases --> Vendor Bills`, you can get a list of vendor bills.
-Using the advanced filters, you can list all the bills that you should pay or the bills that are overdue (you are late on the payment).
+Using the menu :menuselection:`Purchases --> Vendor Invoices`, you can get a list of vendor invoices.
+Using the advanced filters, you can list all the invoices that you should pay or the invoices that are overdue (you are late on the payment).

 .. image:: ./media/forecast04.png
   :align: center